Jazzpah01/GWDNotAGameStudio/README.md

 To update submodules: git submodule foreach git pull origin main

-If you already have cloned the project, run the following:
+If you already have clones the project, run the following:

 git submodule init